Rooftop Bars & Restaurants

-Apart from aesthetics, safety and security are undoubtedly the two major considerations in specifying materials for rooftop decks in high traffic commercial spaces.
+Apart from aesthetics, safety and security are undoubtedly the two major considerations in specifying materials for rooftop bars and restaurant decks in high-traffic commercial spaces.
 Not only should the deck withstand damage or breakage in typical conditions of use, but if any paver is damaged, the possibility of injury and/or other property damage must be minimized and replacement of the damaged paver must be accomplished quickly and easily.

 In some locations, wind uplift can also be an issue, so any pedestal supported pavers must be sufficiently heavy or held securely to the substrate with an approved tie-down mechanism.